 Caralluma burchardii subsp. burchardii, Apteranthes burchardii

 Caralluma burchardii is an erect shrubby perennial succulent, with xerophytic features and cactus-like appearance.
-It has rather tall, strong stems forming heaps, up to 20 inches (50 cm) tall and up to 24 inches (60 cm) in diameter, with slender subterranean runners.
-This stem succulent has flowers which are colored green to yellow, densely covered with white hairs in the middle, and violet to maroon in a shape of the star.
+It has rather tall, strong stems forming heaps up to 20 inches (50 cm) tall and up to 24 inches (60 cm) in diameter, with slender subterranean runners.
+The flowers are green to yellow, densely covered with white hairs in the middle and violet to maroon in a shape of the star.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).